Kristina01111000/Drws_site/README.md

 3/16
 - Try to add his number to the constant contact -> don't know if this is possible
 - Add book description, table of contents  and chapter sample (in email feb 8th)
+- add a comment on the great outdoors page

 - check on the tips of the day he was editing -> sent him an email
 - link him the new to do list, on the sheet